 Mulch has so many benefits to your garden beyond adding another attractive element.
 Mulch suppresses weed growth, meaning less time spent ridding your garden of those pests during your free time.
 A layer of mulch also helps retain moisture in the soil, which is essential for any dry spells throughout the summer and reducing your need to water.

 Make sure to do your research before buying any mulch.
 There are a variety of different types that offer different textures and different appearances.
 Choosing between black colored designer mulch and shredded hardwood will create a completely different aesthetic for your landscaping.
-Brown mulch is a popular and preferred option amongst many homeowners.
+Brown mulch is a popular and preferred option amongst many landscape professionals.

 Flower Power